Close

 Scotland is renowned for its ever-changing weather, where you can experience multiple seasons in a single day.
 It’s not just about the rain—wind, sunshine, and shifting skies are all part of the charm.
 One moment, you might find yourself under clear blue skies with the sun shining warmly; the next, a brisk breeze or a passing shower might sweep through, only for the sun to reappear shortly after.

 The best advice?
 Be ready for anything!
-Pack a reliable waterproof jacket, sunglasses, and even some sunscreen to make the most of your adventure, whatever the weather may bring.
+Pack a reliable waterproof jacket, sunglasses, and even some sunscreen to make the most of your small group tour or guided holiday, whatever the weather may bring.

 How Many People Join Our Holidays?
 Read More

-Of course, there are some exceptions to the rule, and a small number of our guided holidays run with extended capacity, such as some of the cycling and photography tours and our guided West Highland Way, which has a maximum capacity of 16.
+Of course, there are some exceptions to the rule, and a handful of our guided holidays run with extended capacity, such as some of the cycling and photography tours and our guided West Highland Way, which has a maximum capacity of 16.
+These slightly larger groups bring an added sense of community and provide more opportunities for shared experiences.

-Our custom tours, by their nature, can be customised to your own requirements, and therefore, the size of the group is entirely dependent on who you’d like to travel with.
+Our custom tours can be customised to your own requirements, so the size of the group is entirely dependent on who you’d like to travel with.
+Whether it’s a couple’s retreat, a family adventure, or a getaway with friends, we’ll help create an experience that suits your group perfectly.

 How Many Guides Will Lead Our Tour?
 Read More